 It’s the middle of summer, and it feels like we’re melting when we go outside!
 Humans can find relief from blistering temperatures with a dip in the apartment pool, but your dog may not appreciate the heat and humidity at all.
 When it’s already too hot to take a walk by 7:30 am, keep Fluffy entertained and get some exercise indoors!
 Our guide to indoor summer fun will make your dog happy that it’s too hot to go out.

 Indoor days provide a great time to brush up on obedience skills.
-Practice telling sit and stay by asking Fluffy to wait while you go into another room.
+Practice telling your dog to sit and stay by asking Fluffy to wait while you go into another room.
 Return with a treat to reward her.
 Or try some indoor agility training!
-Collect a few pillows, a shoe box, maybe a stack of books (be creative with your obstacles for extra challenge and fun) to create an obstacle course in your living room and teach your dog to move around, over, under, or through your “obstacles” for a treat.
+Collect a few pillows, a shoebox, maybe a stack of books (be creative with your obstacles for extra challenge and fun) to create an obstacle course in your living room and teach your dog to move around, over, under, or through your “obstacles” for a treat.

 Treat puzzles make your dog learn how to open compartments to find a treat.
 Check out some of the best interactive dog toys of the moment at This Dog’s Life.
 You can even create your own food puzzles!
-Collect your old worn out tennis balls and a muffin tin.
+Collect your old worn-out tennis balls and a muffin tin.
 Place treats in the muffin cups, and put tennis balls in some of the cups so that your dog has to take out the ball to find the treat.
-Not only do puzzles keep Fluffy busy, they help improve her problem solving skills.
+Not only do puzzles keep Fluffy busy, but they also help improve her problem-solving skills.

 Canine Ice Cream

 Humans love ice cream in the summer and so can dogs, so experiment with some flavors just for Fluffy!
 Regular ice cream often contains ingredients that can be harmful to our pets, but you can make dog-safe ice cream in just ten minutes right in your Charlottesville apartment!